-Most ArcGIS functionality is available on Amazon Web Services; however, this topic lists some features and configurations that are not supported.
+Most ArcGIS functionality is available on Amazon Web Services (AWS); however, this topic lists some features and configurations that are not supported.

 Limitations related to the use of the Elastic Load Balancer (ELB) and the Web ADF